-Like Synge, Leibniz argued for a distinction between images and ideas, claiming that the latter have common elements but must be discovered through the application of rational thought, such as knowledge of geometry.
+Like Synge, Leibniz argued for a distinction between images and ideas, claiming that the latter are homogeneous across the senses because of their geometrical content.
 The importance of rational thought is emphasized by Leibniz’s modifications that the newly sighted be told the names of the shapes presented to them and be acquainted with their new visual experiences and be able to apply geometrical inferences to them.
-How significantly rational thought figures into Leibniz’s answer is, however, unclear.
+How significantly rational thought figures into Leibniz’s answer is, according to Glenney (2012), unclear.

 The diversity of answers to Molyneux’s question further indicates a lack of specificity and the need to carefully articulate precise issues of interest within the question itself.
 This pressure has thus provoked a number of philosophers to retool the question and control variables in an attempt to isolate specific issues.
 These developments can be organized around changes made to three crucial features of the experiment:

 b.
 Stipulating aspects of the subject engaged in the task.